-Associate Professors Susan Dummer (Chair), Alma Hall, Chris Nix, and Kenny Sibal; Adjunct Laura McDonald
+Associate Professors Susan Dummer (Chair), Alma Hall and Chris Nix; Assistant Professors Jacob Dickerson and Kenny Sibal

 The Department of Communication and Media Studies represents one of the fastest-growing disciplines in higher education.
-It is founded on the belief that competent communication transforms individuals, organizations, and society.
-Competent communication involves forming and maintaining satisfactory relationships, having skill in a variety of communication behaviors and being able to adjust those behaviors for a variety of situations, showing empathy, and applying ethical guidelines for communication practice.
-Courses in the department reflect these concepts through the breadth of areas of expertise within the discipline.

-Graduating majors are prepared for careers or advanced education in fields as diverse as advertising, entrepreneurship, public relations, broadcast journalism, law, ministry, human resources, higher education, and not-for-profit management.
+It is founded on the belief that competent communication transforms individuals, organizations and society.
+Graduating majors are prepared for careers, or for advanced education, in fields as diverse as advertising, entrepreneurship, public relations, broadcast journalism, law, ministry, human resources, higher education and not-for-profit management.